direktiv/direktiv/scripts/api/api.md

 GET /api/namespaces/{namespace}/instances/{instance}
 ```

-Gets the details of a executed workflow instance in this namespace
+Gets the details of a executed workflow instance in this namespace.

 #### Parameters